 Turkic ǀ Central Asian

 According to the Constitution, the Russian Federation is divided into 85 federal subjects (constituent units), 22 of which are “republics.”
-Most of the republics represent areas of non-Russian ethnicity, although there are several republics with Russian majority.
+Most of the republics represent areas of non-Russian ethnicity, such as the Russian- Siberian Turkic people.
 Due to decades (in some cases centuries) of internal migration inside Russia, each nationality is not necessarily a majority of a republic’s population.
 Republics differ from other federal subjects of Russia in that they have the right to establish their own official language and have their own constitution.
-Tuva is one of the 22 republics, along with Altai (below.)
+In the Russia- Siberian Turkic group, Tuva is one of the 22 republics, along with Altai (below.)
 The Tuvans or Tuvinians are a Turkic-speaking ethnic group living in southern Siberia.
 They are historically known as one of the Uriankhai, from the Mongolian designation.
 Tuvans’ recent ethnic history is rooted in Mongol, Turkic, and Samoyedic groups of peoples.

 Russian – Tuva represents 80 Tuvinians from South Siberia who were sampled in 2007 by the Russian Academy of Sciences in Moscow.